fylgja/site/src/components/section.md

 ## How to use

-To use the section component create element with the class `.section`.
-Or use the native html element `<section>`
+To use the section component create element with the class `.section`, or use the native html element `<section>`

 ```html
 <div class="section"></div>
 ```

-This will create element with CSS variables.
-For easy customization for the min-height, background and colors.
+This will create a element with CSS variables, easily customizable, the min-height, background and colors.

 So the real power lies in its strength to be customized via CSS variables.

 So if you want to build something like a hero,